Dwain Chambers: 2011–2012: World and Olympic semi-finalist

 Chambers was named in the British squad for the 2012 London Olympics after the selectors took into account his trials win and his times from the previous year.
 Given the abrupt turnaround in his fortunes, he said: "For me representing my country in an Olympics is a privilege that should never be taken for granted.
 To be given the opportunity to do so in my home town has been a dream that at times has seemed very distant and is now a reality."
 He returned to the British relay team at the 2012 European Athletics Championships after a six-year absence but a botched baton change saw the team disqualified.
 At the Olympics he won his 100 metres heat in a season's best of 10.02 seconds, with a legal 2.0 m/s following wind, in his first Olympic race in twelve years.
 He was drawn in the same semi-final as Usain Bolt but Chambers' run of 10.05 seconds for fourth meant he did not make the final.
-His Olympics came to an end in the 4×100 metres relay heats as the British team made an illegal baton exchange.
+His Olympics came to an end in the 4 × 100 metres relay heats as the British team made an illegal baton exchange.

-2013–2014

-Chambers began his 2013 season with a 60 m win in Glasgow with a run of 6.58 seconds.
-A back injury affected his preparations for the 2013 European Indoor Championships, where he was eliminated in the heats.
-Outdoors, he won his fourth consecutive British Championship title, running 10.04.
-A month later at the World Championships in Moscow, he ran 10.14 in his heat to reach the semi-finals, where he was eliminated running 10.15.

-Chambers began 2014 by finishing second in the 60 m at the British Indoor Championships, before going on to finish sixth in the 60 m final at the World Indoor Championships in a time of 6.52s.
-This was the fastest time he had run the 60m in since 2010.
-In his first three 100 m races of the outdoor season he failed to break 10.20, before hitting form during the British Championships.
-Going into the event, he was only ranked 10th in the UK, but he won the 100 m final, defeating Chijindu Ujah, who had broken 10 seconds three weeks earlier.
-Chambers' victory guaranteed him selection for the European Championships as his winning time was 10.12 secs, inside the European qualifying mark of 10.20.
-This was his fifth consecutive win at the British Championships.
-Chambers won his final medal in international competition at the 2014 IAAF World Relays in May.
-At the 2014 European Championships in August, Chambers missed out on a final individual medal by 0.02 seconds, finishing 4th in the 100m final in 10.24.
-This would be his last appearance at a major championships.